MicrosoftDocs/powerbi-docs/articles/powerbi-service-organizational-content-pack-find-and-open.md

 3. Select a content pack to reveal additional details.

-4. Select **Connect** to add the content pack to your active workspace.
+4. Select **Get it now** to add the content pack to your active workspace.
 New dashboards, reports, Excel workbooks, and datasets are starred with a yellow asterisk.

-You may see a warning that you don’t have permissions to view the Excel workbook.
+If the content pack has an Excel workbook, you may see a warning that you don’t have permissions to view the workbook.
 If so, ask the content pack owner to [share the workbook with you in OneDrive for Business](https://support.office.com/en-us/article/Share-documents-or-folders-in-Office-365-1fe37332-0f9a-4719-970e-d2578da4941c).

 The content pack is locked.
 You can [save your own copy of the dashboard and reports](powerbi-service-organizational-content-packs-use-and-work-with.md).